GregJohnStewart/task-timekeeper/DesktopApp/Command Line.md

 #### Notes:

-This finishes timespans in the currently selected period, adds a new period and selects it.
+This completes timespans in the currently selected period, adds a new period and selects it.

 ### Removing a work period